MikroElektronika/necto_demos/demos/bare_metal/demomotor/project/README.md

 ## Software Support

-We provide code for demonstrating the usage of functions of Bare Metal files.
+This demo provides full code for the following boards:
+   - RA4M1 Clicker

+For other boards and MCUs you will have to follow `TODO` comments and adjust the code manually.

 To run this example, follow these steps:

 1. Install the package from Package manager.
 2. Open example.